Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters

 \section{Abstract}

-Many renewable energy resources are integrated into power systems via grid-following (GFL) inverters which rely on a phase-locked loop (PLL) for grid synchronization.
-During severe grid faults, GFL inverters are vulnerable to transient instability, often leading to disconnection from the grid.
-Existing studies of this largely focus on the synchronization instability of individual GFL inverters and the interactions between multiple GFL inverters is insufficiently explored.
-This paper aims to elucidate the interaction mechanisms and define the stability boundaries of systems of two inverters, including GFL, grid-forming (GFM), or grid-supporting (GSP) inverters.
-First, the generalized large-signal expression for the two-inverter system under various inverter combinations is derived, revealing that no energy function exists for systems containing GFL inverters.
-This implies that the traditional direct method cannot be applied to such systems.
-To overcome these challenges, a \textit{manifold method} is employed to precisely determine the domain of attraction (DOA) of the system, and the transient stability margin is assessed by a new metric termed the critical clearing radius (CCR).
-A case study of the two-inverter system under various inverter combinations is conducted to explore large-signal interactions across different scenarios.
-Manifold analysis and simulation results reveal that GSP inverters using PLL for grid synchronization exhibit behavior similar to GFM inverters when the droop coefficients in the terminal voltage control loop (TVC) are sufficiently large.
-Compared to GFL inverters, GSP inverters incorporating a TVC significantly enhances the transient stability of other inverters.
-In the STATCOM case, the optimal placement of the STATCOM, realized by GSP or GFM inverters, is identified to be at the midpoint of a transmission line.
-All findings in this paper are validated through electromagnetic transient (EMT) simulations
+Grid-following (GFL) inverters have very different large-signal stability characteristics to synchronous generators, and convenient concepts such as the equal-area criterion and global energy function do not apply in the same way.
+Existing studies mainly focus on the synchronization stability of an individual GFL inverter, and interactions between multiple inverters are less often addressed.
+This paper elucidates the interaction mechanisms of inverters with heterogeneous control, covering GFL, grid-forming (GFM), and grid-supporting (GSP) inverters, to determine the stability boundaries of a system with mixtures of inverters.
+The generalized model for large-signal dynamics of two-inverter systems with various inverter combinations are derived.
+This establishes that no global energy function exists for systems containing heterogeneous inverters, implying that traditional direct methods of stability assessment cannot be applied to such systems.
+To overcome this barrier, a manifold method is employed to accurately determine the region of attraction (ROA) of such systems.
+To address the computational complexity of the manifold method, reduced-order models of inverter are used based on multiscale analysis.
+The large-signal stability margin is assessed by the shortest distance from a stable equilibrium point (SEP) to the boundary of the ROA, which is called the stability radius (SR).
+The manifold analysis, verified by EMT simulation, demonstrates that GFM and GSP inverters significantly enhance the large-signal stability of a two-inverter system where the other inverter is GFL, with GFM being slightly better than GSP.
+Such stability enhancement is attributed to the voltage support effects of GSP and GFM inverters.
+The improvement is maximized if the GFM or GSP inverter is placed at the mid-point of the transmission line, where the voltage is lowest.
+All findings in this paper are also validated through power hardware-in-the-loop (PHIL).